Manifesto for the Liberation Struggle of the Workers and Oppressed

 The reason for such failure was not a lack of dedication or the “backward consciousness” of the masses – as cynical long-time “leftists” often claim (musing in their comfortable seat).
 In fact, the fighting vanguard of the masses – from Rabaa Square in Cairo, the trenches of Idlib, the barrios of Santiago de Chile, the universities of Hong Kong to the streets of Portland – take a superior stand against the counterrevolution than most of the so-called left.
 Just remember the cheers from the social democrats, Stalinists and Trotsko-Revisionists like the PSTU/LIT, the IMT and SWP/IST when Egypt’s General Sisi launched his bloody military coup in July 2013!

 But to defeat the enemy, one needs to understand its nature and its inner contradictions.
 One must learn the lessons of past struggles and see through the fog of confusing phrases by the false friends of the oppressed.
 Furthermore, one needs to elaborate a program of struggle which is based on a scientific analysis of the capitalist class society in its age of collapse.
 Finally, one needs an organized force operating as a disciplined force amid the fire of revolution as well as under the fire of counterrevolution.
-In short, in order to win, the masses need a combat party – nationally as well as internationally – based on a revolutionary party.
+In short, in order to win, the masses need a combat party – nationally as well as internationally – based on a revolutionary program.

 Unfortunately, such a party does not exist yet.
 Hence, the masses are forced to enter the struggle spontaneously – facing without preparation a well-prepared class enemy with a highly organized state machinery at its disposal.
 Or they suffer from bureaucratic leadership – usually various types of reformists, populists, petty-bourgeois nationalists or Islamists – which betray the masses in exchange for a few, highly remunerated positions in the state apparatus or which drag them in a cul-de-sac of militarist adventure.